ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Agents.markdown

   **NOTE** The "n" in the column headers above should be replaced with a number so that there may be multiple alternate names and associated name types added for a given Agent (up to 6 other_name_n and associated other_name_type_n, up to 2 agent_status_n and related agent_stats_date_n)

 If you have not prepared a CSV file for this tool, it is easy to start one by downloading a template.
-To get the template, just select **get CSV template** at the top of the Bulkload Agents tool page.
+To get the template, just select **get CSV template** at the top of the data fields list on the Bulkload Agents Tool page.

 An example of what a completed CSV would look like:
 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Agent_Bulk_Template.JPG)